Biden goes West on 3-state tour as midterm elections near

 Biden is to designate Camp Hale — an alpine training site where U.S. soldiers prepared for battles in the Italian Alps during World War II — as his administration’s first national monument.
 Many troops who trained at Camp Hale returned to Colorado after the war and helped create the state’s lucrative ski industry.
 While most national monuments protect extraordinary natural landscapes, there are at least 12 other military sites designated as national monuments by other presidents.

+Citing a need to protect wildlife, the Interior Department said it is initiating a review of a proposed 20-year withdrawal of the area from new leasing.
+Preexisting natural gas leases that account for less than 1% of active federal leases in Colorado won’t be affected.

+Republican Rep. Lauren Boebert, whose western Colorado district is home to the new restrictions, condemned the move as a “land grab” that would prevent domestic energy production.
+Meanwhile, Joe O’Dea, Bennet’s Republican challenger, called Biden’s monument designation a stunt and “an usurpation of power.”

-Bennet will stand alongside Biden at the announcement, which comes after years of advocacy from the senator and other Democrats in the state.
-Bennet, in office since 2009, is facing a challenge from GOP candidate Joe O’Dea, a businessman with a moderate profile who national Republicans believe is among the party’s best recruits this cycle.
-O’Dea dismissed the trip as a stunt.
+Bennet will stand alongside Biden at the Camp Hale announcement, which comes after years of advocacy from the senator and other Democrats in the state.
+Bennet, in office since 2009, is facing a challenge from O’Dea, a businessman with a moderate profile who national Republicans believe is among the party’s best recruits this cycle.

-“It’s not changing our economy.
-It’s not changing the price of gas,” O’Dea said of the Camp Hale designation in an interview.
-He added that while Camp Hale is “a special place,’ Biden’s unilateral action was “an usurpation of power.”

 The political climate in Colorado prompted the Senate Leadership Fund, the primary super PAC dedicated to electing Republicans to the Senate, to make its first investment of the cycle in Colorado last week by sending $1.25 million to O’Dea’s super PAC.